Skip to main content

 Teams are exploring agentic workflows: multiple models chained together, sometimes with automated actions attached.

-But whether it’s one or the other, when a decision is produced by a chain, explainability must cover the chain, not just the final answer.
+When a decision is produced by a chain, explainability must cover the full chain, including every step that shaped the final answer.

 Oversight That Holds Up When Volumes Are High

-Human oversight is essential, but simply stating “human in the loop” is not a control.
+Human oversight is essential, but simply stating “human in the loop” does little on its own.

 The control is whether review, escalation, and challenge still work when the queue is busy.